L-equivalence and Fourier--Mukai partners of cubic fourfolds: Introduction

 \end{theorem}

 The fact that $\LL$-equivalent cubic fourfolds are Fourier--Mukai partners was recently independently proved in \cite{BB2025} for very general cubic fourfolds in $\mathcal{C}_d$ for $d \equiv 0,2\pmod 6$ not divisible by $9$.
-We note that such cubic fourfolds satisfy Assumption \ref{as: Derived Torelli for cubic fourfolds INTRO}.
+We note that such cubic fourfolds satisfy Derived Torelli.
 They also prove \textbf{LE} $\implies$ \textbf{LF} and the fact that \textbf{BE} does not imply \textbf{LE}.